Uncovering the Genes at the Foundation of Alcohol Dependence

 International Society for Biomedical Research on Alcoholism President 2019

-Tamara Phillips, PARC Center Director, began her term as President of the International Society on Biomedical Research on Alcoholism (ISBRA) in 2018.
+Tamara Richards (aka Tamara Phillips), PARC Center Director, began her term as President of the International Society on Biomedical Research on Alcoholism (ISBRA) in 2018.
 She is the first woman to hold this position.
 The Society promotes research, training, and dissemination of information on alcoholism and alcohol-related biomedical phenomena, for the benefit of individuals and to inform national and international agencies on alcohol-related research and policy.
 ISBRA last met in Kyoto, Japan, September 9-13, 2018.

 Bowles Lectureship Award 2018, University of North Carolina at Chapel Hill